DE0CH/velarium/docs/ib/ib_docs.md

 ]
 ```

-The S3 database requires API keys and secrete, but because I intend to have the application open source, I cannot direly put the keys in plain text in the source code.
+The S3 database requires API keys and secrete, but because I intend to have the application open source, I cannot direly put the keys in plain text in the source code (D33tah).
 Therefore, I have put them in the environmental variable with a file `.env` which is untracked by git and separately uploaded onto heroku.

 In `main/settings.py`:
 ```python